-8.1 General
+9.1 General

 This section covers the requirements of environmental and pollution control during construction activities.
-The Contractor shall be responsible for conformance to Title 11, Chapter 60 of the Public Health Regulations, Department of Health, State of Hawaii.
+The Contractor shall be responsible for conformance to all appropriate State of Hawaii Statutes.

 - 1. With the exception of those measures set forth elsewhere in this plan, environmental protection shall consist of the prevention of environmental pollution as the result of construction operations under this project.
-For the purpose of this plan, environmental pollution is defined as the presence of chemical, physical, or biological elements or agents which adversely affect human health or welfare, unfavorably alter ecological balances of importance to human life, affect other species of importance to man, or degrade the utilization of the environment for aesthetic and recreational purposes. - 2.
+For the purpose of this plan, environmental pollution is defined as the presence of chemical, physical, or biological elements or agents which adversely affect human health or welfare, unfavorably alter ecological balances of importance to human life, affect other species of importance to man, or degrade the utilization of the environment for aesthetic and recreational purposes.
+This includes Water Pollution, as defined by Hawaii Revised Statute Title 19, Chapter 342D.1. - 2.
 The work shall include the following: - A. Make sure that all permits required for this plan are obtained and valid for the construction period. - B. Provide all facilities, equipment and structural controls for minimizing adverse impacts upon the environment during the construction period. - 3.
 Applicable Regulations: In order to provide for abatement and control of environmental pollution arising from the construction activities of the Contractor and his subcontractors in the performance of the work performed shall comply with the intent of the applicable Federal.
 State, and local laws and regulations concerning environmental pollution control and abatement, including, but not limited to the following regulations: - A. State of Hawaii, Department of Health, Administrative Rules.
 Chapter 55.
 WATER POLLUTION CONTROL: Chapter 54, WATER QUALITY STANDARDS. - B. State of Hawaii, Department of Health, Administrative Rules, Chapter 59, AMBIENT AIR QUALITY: Chapter 60, AIR POLLUTION CONTROL LAW. - C. State of Hawaii, Department of Health, Administrative Rules, Chapter 44A, VEHICULAR NOISE CONTROL.